All Articles

 • Foundation recommendations.
 Allowable bearing pressure, foundation type (spread footings, deep footings, piles), depth of bearing, frost-protection requirements, drainage requirements.

 • Slope-stability analysis.
-For sloped lots, an analysis of the lot's overall stability under static and seismic loading.
-Recommendations for slope-stabilization if needed.
+For sloped lots, an analysis of the lot's stability under static and seismic loading.
+Recommendations for slope stabilization if needed.

 • Letter of assurance.
 A signed and sealed letter committing the engineer to the recommendations and to the field reviews.
 The City of Burnaby requires this letter for permit issuance.

 The report is typically 25 to 60 pages.
-It is technical, but the executive summary and the recommendations sections are written for designers, builders, and the City's reviewers — meaning a homeowner can read them and understand what's being said.
+It's technical, but the executive summary and the recommendations sections are written for designers, builders and the City's reviewers — meaning a homeowner can read them and follow what's being said.
+I'd suggest reading them; you don't need to follow every soil log to spot the recommendations that are about to change your project.

 From soil bearing to foundation type

 The recommendations section is where the report ties to the rest of the project.
-A typical Burnaby hillside report might say, in plain language:
+A typical Burnaby hillside report reads something like:

 • Competent bearing soil is encountered at 1.2 to 1.8 metres below existing grade.